 Generally, in the UK a 2-3 season sleeping bag is perfect for most camping trips unless you’re camping in winter!

-Top tip – take some VELCRO® Brand Stretch Straps to wrap your sleeping bag up in – much easier than trying to fit it into the bag, which is always too small!
+- Take some VELCRO® Brand Stretch Straps to wrap your sleeping bag up in – much easier than trying to fit it into the bag, which is always too small!

 Again the VELCRO® Brand Stretch Straps are perfect to keep your mat tightly rolled up (pictured above).
 I personally love the Thermarest mats, they roll up small and are lightweight too, the super lightweight ones can be costly so for your first trip maybe select something that’s practical but doesn’t cost the earth!